0x647A/pipe-my-data/projects/rdd-and-dataframe-practice/README.md

 - **Features**: Datasets provide type safety, which is not available in DataFrames, and are optimized by the Catalyst query optimizer, similar to DataFrames.
 - **Use Cases**: Datasets are generally used when you need type safety for JVM objects (especially in Scala or Java API) and want to take advantage of Catalyst’s optimization capabilities.

+### Important!

+In Apache Spark, although Datasets (including DataFrames) provide a more optimized and high-level interface for data processing, they are fundamentally based on RDDs (Resilient Distributed Datasets) underneath.
+RDD is the core data abstraction in Spark, offering a resilient and distributed collection of objects.
+Datasets and DataFrames were introduced to provide a higher level of abstraction, enabling more optimized data processing and better support for query optimization.
+However, every operation performed on Datasets or DataFrames eventually gets transformed into operations on RDDs.
+This allows them to leverage the same fault-tolerant and distributed computation capabilities that are key features of RDDs.

 ## The questions I asked myself while working with data structures in Spark:

 ## Why did I use SparkContext when working with RDDs, and SparkSession when working with DataFrames?